klasbo/TTK4145/Exercise7/README.md

 ###Part 1: Create the transaction work function

 The "work" the participants are doing is adding 10 to a number.
-Unoriginal, perhaps, but we can use random numbers to make it serve the purpose of demonstrating work that either success or fails.
+Unoriginal, perhaps, but we can use random numbers to have it simulate work that either success or fails.
 We will call this function `Unreliable_Slow_Add`.

  - A random number generator `Gen` is defined and seeded for you.
 Call `Random(Gen)` to get a random number between 0.0 and 1.0.
  - Most of the time, the addition takes up to 4-ish seconds.
 Use `delay Duration(d)` (where d is a floating-point number) to pause execution for d seconds.
 You can use `Random(Gen)` multiplied with a constant as the value for d.
 Then, add 10 to `x` and return the value.